daviddexter/karis-programming-language/README.md

 4. Decimal

-Decimals/Floats are intentional left out.
+Decimals/Floats are intentionally left out.
 The idea is to have a generic number type which encompasses Int and Floats.
 This may be added when bandwdith allows.

 5. String concatenation